reubenmiller/go-c8y-cli/docs/_docs/concepts/error-handling.md

 $managedObject = Get-ManagedObject -Id 0 -ErrorVariable "c8yError" -ErrorAction "SilentlyContinue"
 ```

-The `c8yError` also has additional information for a detailed anaylsis of what went wrong.
+The `c8yError` also has additional information for a detailed analysis of what went wrong.
 It stores the full verbose output of the c8y binary, so it can be helpful to look through it for additional clues to what went wrong.

 #### Example: Handling specific errors based on the exit code